sharifbhuiyan/Pewlett-Hackard-Analysis/README.md

   Image :

-If we compare the retiring_title count with mentorship group count and formed a tabular view, we can observed the outcome.
+If we form a tabular view for the retiring_title count and mentorship group count by their title, we can observe the outcome clearly.

   <p align="center">